-ADDITIONAL INFORMATION BEFORE INSTALLING YOUR MULTIFUEL STOVE
+ADDITIONAL INFORMATION BEFORE INSTALLING YOUR WOOD STOVE

-- Once you determine the room in which your multifuel stove will be installed, install a carbon monoxide alarm in the same room.
-This alarm should be installed 1-3m from the stove.
-When mounted on a wall it must be at least 150mm below the ceiling.
-When mounted to the ceiling it must be 300mm away from all walls. - All local regulations, including those referring to national and European standards need to be complied with when installing the appliance. - Any air inlet grilles are to be positioned so they are not liable to blockage. - Do not use your appliance as an incinerator.
-Only burn well seasoned wood or Defra exempt smokeless fuel. - A minimum of annual maintenance is necessary to be sure your appliance is running optimally.
+- Once you determine the room in which your wood stove will be installed, install a carbon monoxide alarm in the same room.
+This alarm should be installed at least 150mm below the ceiling. - All local regulations, including those referring to national and European standards need to be complied with when installing the appliance. - Any air inlet grilles are to be positioned so they are not liable to blockage - Do not use your appliance as an incinerator.
+Only burn well seasoned wood. - A minimum of annual maintenance is necessary to be sure your appliance is running optimally.
 All maintenance must be performed by a competent engineer or Chimney Sweep.
-Access should be provided for regular cleaning of the appliance, flue gas connector and chimney flue. - Do not operate your appliance with the fueling door open.
-Only operate with the fueling door open during ignition, refueling and removal of residue material to prevent fume spillage.
-Operating with the fueling door open can cause over-firing of your appliance.
-Operation with the door open can cause excess smoke.

-WARNING: Some parts of your appliance, especially the external surfaces, will be hot to touch when in operation.
+Access should be provided for regular cleaning of the appliance, flue gas connector and chimney flue - Do not operate your appliance with the door open.
+Only operate with the door open during ignition, refueling and removal of residue material to prevent fume spillage.
+Operating with the door open can cause over-firing of your appliance.
+Operation with the door open can cause excess smoke. - WARNING: Some parts of your appliance, especially the external surfaces, will be hot to touch when in operation.
 Due care should be taken to prevent burns.
-Keep children away from the appliance during operation.

-- This appliance is NOT suitable for installation in a shared flue system. - This appliance is suitable and has been tested for intermittent operation. - There must be no unauthorized modification of the appliance.
+Keep children away from the appliance during operation. - This appliance is NOT suitable for installation in a shared flue system. - This appliance is suitable and has been tested for intermittent operation. - There must be no unauthorized modification of the appliance